peter-conalgo/freesurface/README.md

 a charitable status.
 The next step is to find a business or industry that would like to invest in an initiative that targets their talent and their best interests.
 The business wins because they get a chance at more inovation and a more satisfied workforce.

+### How can I help?
+Start making github issues with what ever your brain can come up wit.
+Ideally we get some people who write code, to start making something that lets people who just want add their ideas do so in an intuitive way and with algorithms that maintain solid democracy.
+At the same time it would also need topromote optimistic ideas that line up to whatever objective there may be at the time.
+A little bit of work to do there, but something like reddit is a pretty good model for it.

 ### What if I have no idea how to do anything but read this, and I want to do more??